Short stature

 From a medical perspective, severe shortness can be a variation of normal, resulting from the interplay of multiple familial genes.
 It can also be due to one or more of many abnormal conditions, such as chronic (prolonged) growth hormone or thyroid hormone deficiency, malnutrition, disease of a major organ system, mistreatment, treatment with certain drugs, chromosomal deletions.
 Human growth hormone (HGH) deficiency may occur at any time during infancy or childhood, with the most obvious sign being a noticeable slowing of growth.
 The deficiency may be genetic.
 Among children without growth hormone deficiency, short stature may be caused by Turner syndrome or Noonan syndrome, chronic kidney disease, being small for gestational age at birth, Prader–Willi syndrome, Wiedemann-Steiner syndrome, or other conditions.
 Genetic skeletal dysplasias also known as osteochondrodysplasia usually manifest in short-limbed disproportionate short stature.

 When the cause is unknown, it is called idiopathic short stature.

 Short stature can also be caused by the bone plates fusing at an earlier age than normal, therefore stunting growth.
 Normally, the bone age is the same as the biological age but for some people, it is older.
-For many people with advanced bone ages, they hit a growth spurt early on which propels them to average height but stop growing at an earlier age.
+For many people with advanced bone ages, they hit a growth spurt early on that propels them to average height but stop growing at an earlier age.
 However, in some cases, people who are naturally shorter combined with their advanced bone age, end up being even shorter than the height they normally would have been because of their stunted growth.

-Some of the reasons growth development may slow include: